Oliver-RC/hampers/README.md

  - The footer is responsive and featured at the bottom on all pages.
  - On the left is an email signup form giving site users the option to subscribe to monthly newsletters.
  - The middle advises of site copyright and below lists icons of the relevant social media platforms which allows the user to click on, thus directing them to the relevant social page.
 The link will open up in a new tab as it gives the user the option to remain on the current page or click onto the social media tab that has just opened.
 A specific Facebook Business page has been created.
- - On the right of the footer are icons of leading payment providers giving the user subtile information that the site is transactionable.
+ - On the right of the footer are icons of leading payment providers giving the user subtle information that the site is transactionable.
 Underneath is the privacy policy conforming to GDPR legislation.

  ![Footer](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/footer.JPG)